leodeslf/leaf/prebuild/engg/ds.md

 ##### Full Binary Tree

 A special binary tree in which *each node has either two or no children*.
-It´s also known as "a proper binary tree".
+It's also known as "a proper binary tree".

 Theorem: